 Welcome to Plumbing 101, Tampa Bay!
-Today, we will be discussing the all-important toilet and some common terms swirling around this piece of plumbing.
-Board up your outhouse and settle in to learn a few of the most common terms the plumbers use to describe your pipes.
+Today, we will be discussing the mechanics of a toilet and some common terms swirling around this piece of plumbing.
+Board up your outhouse and settle in to learn a few of the most common terms the plumbers use to describe a toilet.

 Main Toilet Parts

 Bowl: This is the easiest and most important toilet term to remember.
 The bowl of your toilet is the round part of your toilet that holds all the waste and water.

 Tank: This plumbing part is in the back of your toilet, above your bowl.
 It holds the water you use to flush, and it’s the central location of your operating toilet parts.